UWA-Marine-Ecology-Group-projects/DBCA-Marmion-MVM/information.for.participants_online.md

 ## Possible risks and how they will be managed

-The responses you provide will be used by DBCA and local planners to help review and proposed expansion of Marmion Marine Park.
+The responses you provide will be used by DBCA and local planners to help review the current Marmion Marine Park and proposed expansion area.
 The aim is to use the information to minimise the impact of management arrangements on marine users, where possible.

 ## Contacts